WHUIR/BTM/README.md

 # BTM
-Our implementation of BTM (published in WWW 2013)
+Our implementation of Biterm Topic Model (BTM) (published in WWW 2013)